jimmymccue/ooproject/README.md

+# My OO Project

+    I am going to create an app where someone can get a "service".
+That service could be an oil change, tire rotation or something of that nature.

 # Overview

 * Questions about core object-oriented principles are a traditional part of the interviewing process for junior Java programmers.
 The best strategy for answering such questions is usually to give *concrete* examples, rather than trying to use jargon to talk in generalities.
 Having a number of good examples is therefore most useful, but everyone is sick of examples involving Animals or Cars.